 Earth and Space Exploration Day, an annual open house featuring 3D Theater shows and dozens of hand-on exhibits, and has over 1,200 attendees annually.

-SESE has 36 ASU NASA Space Grant Undergraduate Fellows
+The School has 39 ASU NASA Space Grant Undergraduate Fellows

 More than 30,000 people visit us each year.
 In addition to field trip opportunities, we welcome families and individuals of all ages to tour our building (Interdisciplinary Science and Technology Building IV), to check out our planetarium shows and free lectures, and to visit the Meteorite Gallery, the Lunar Reconnaissance Orbiter Camera Science Operations Center and the Mars Space Flight Facility.